 - Soft cooked pieces of veges.
 Try kumara, green beans, cauliflower or broccoli

-- Slices of nectarine, apple or pear (without skins or seeds)
+- Slices of soft, ripe fruit like banana, mango or nectarine (without skin or seeds)

-- Small, well cooked pieces of meat – you can cut slices off the family roast
+- Small, well-cooked tender pieces of meat – you can cut slices off the family roast

 - Cooked pasta and noodles

 - Farex Stage 2 baby cereals

 - Wattie’s Baby Foods with the red labels